alols/xcape/README.md

 #### Examples

-+   This will make Left Shift generate Escape when pressed and released on it's own, and Left Control generate Ctrl-O combination when pressed and released on it's own.
++   This will make Left Shift generate Escape when pressed and released on its own, and Left Control generate Ctrl-O combination when pressed and released on its own.

         xcape -e 'Shift_L=Escape;Control_L=Control_L|O'